Writing Style Guide

 their, there, they're

 "Their" is a possessive pronoun.
 "There" is an adverb indicating direction.
 It is also used with a pronoun for impersonal constructions in which the subject follows the verb.
 (There is no food on the table.)
 "They're" is a contraction for they are.
 (This is their room.
-Put the disk over there.
+Put the book over there.
 They're here to learn about computers.)

 - Use figures, except for noon and midnight, and a space between the time and a.m. or p.m.
 (7 a.m., 7:30 p.m.)